NATIONAL WEATHER SERVICE MARINE PRODUCTS VIA NOAA WEATHER RADIO

 Many NOAA Weather Radio receivers are also programmed for three additional frequencies; 161.650 MHz

 (marine VHF Ch 21B), 161.775 MHz (marine VHF Ch 83B) and 163.275 MHz.
 The first two frequencies are used by Canada for marine weather broadcasts.
-163.275 MHz was used by the National Weather Service for internal coordination in the event of a power outage but is no longer in active use.
+163.275 MHz was used by the National Weather Service for earlier weather broadcasts and later for internal coordination in the event of a power outage but is no longer in active use.

 Most VHF marine radiotelephones have the ability to receive NOAA